keptn/keptn.github.io/content/docs/develop/manage/project/index.md

 ## Create a project

-Before onboarding a service, a project needs to be created.
-A project represents a repository in the GitHub organization that is used by keptn.
+A project is a structure in keptn that allows to organize your services and is represented as a repository in the GitHub organization that is used by keptn.
 This project contains branches representing the multi-stage environment (e.g., dev, staging, and production stage).
 In other words, the separation of stage configurations is based on repository branches.
-To describe each stage, a `shipyard.yaml` file is needed that specifies the name, deployment strategy, and test strategy as shown below:
+To describe the stages, a single `shipyard.yaml` file is needed that specifies the name, deployment strategy, and test strategy as shown below:

 ```yaml
 registry: sockshop